okharkevych/learning_log/README.md

 Learning Log is ready for deployment on https://www.heroku.com/

-Please note that 'heroku-postgresql' (aka Heroku Postgres) addon is required on the side of Heroku for PostgreSQL database to work.
+It is important to note that Heroku hosting is currently paid-only.
+Furthermore, 'heroku-postgresql' (aka Heroku Postgres) paid addon is required on the side of Heroku for PostgreSQL database to work.

 <div align=center margin=auto>
   <img src="images/home_page.png" width=80%>